 It's one of the most common questions we get asked, and there's no single moment that applies to everyone.
 Some businesses should incorporate in year one.
 Others are better off staying as a sole trader for years.
 The right answer depends on what the business actually does, how much it makes, and what you want from it — not on a rule of thumb someone read online.

-What we can do is set out how the two structures actually differ in practice, and the kind of situation that usually tips someone from one to the other.
+What we can do is set out how the two structures actually differ in practice, run the numbers at a realistic profit level, and describe the kind of situation that usually tips someone from one to the other.

 The basic difference